 Daucus carota (58 days) F-1 hybrid.
 Nantes type.
 Tom Vigue says “unbeatable as a summer carrot.”
 Not yet a grandmother in the carrot world, relatively new Yaya is in the same quality class with Mokum and old favorite Nelson, a standout three straight years in our observation plots.
-In his stale-bed method carrot intensification project in 2012 in Monroe, Maine, grower Mark Fulford achieved a yield of 254 lb from a 150 sq ft 4-row carrot bed using Yaya, more than 80% #1s.
+In his stale-bed method carrot intensification project in Monroe, Maine, grower Mark Fulford achieved a yield of 254 lb from a 150 sq ft 4-row carrot bed using Yaya, more than 80% #1s.
 That averages out to 73,000 lb/acre, more than double the average carrot yield according to the USDA.
 Averaging 6", Yaya is slightly shorter-rooted than Nantes Fancy but more flavorful.
 Strong tops, good for bunching.
 Crisp clean sweet carrot flavor.
 Can be used for baby or full-sized carrots.
 Showed some tolerance to ALTS in our 2009 MA plot. ④

 2092 Yaya - Organic